 \section{Introduction}

 In this short review, we give a chronological account of how the Weyl physics emerges in the field of condensed matter and the interesting nontrivial topologies associated with them.
-As this descends right from the Dirac theory of fermions, it will be appropriate to introduce them briefly so that the physics discussed become much more clearer as we go on unravelling the basics of the Weyl semimetals.
+As this descends right from the Dirac theory of fermions, it will be appropriate to introduce them briefly so that the physics discussed become much more clearer as we go on unraveling the basics of the Weyl semimetals.

-In quantum mechanics, an wave function (given as $\psi({\bf r},t)$) denotes the quantum state of the system/particle.
-It contains probabilitic information of the position ${\bf r}$ of a particle at time $t$.
-The time dependence of this function lead us to the study of the Schrodinger equation which describes the dynamics of this $\psi$ given by,
+In quantum mechanics, an wave function (given as $\psi({\bf r},t)$) describes the quantum state of the system/particle.
+It contains probabilistic information of the position ${\bf r}$ of a particle at time $t$.
+The time dependence of this function lead us to the study of the Schrodinger equation which shows the dynamics of this $\psi$ as,

 Here $\hat H$ denotes a Hermitian operator called Hamiltonian and it describes operation on the quantum state to obtain the energy of the state.
 Saying more precisely, if $\psi$ is an eigen-function for $\hat H$, we get $\hat H\psi=E\psi$, where $E$ denotes the energy eigenvalue.
 In non-relativistic quantum mechanics, this energy is just the sum of kinetic and potential energies and we can form an operator equation